 Marlton is a somewhat small town located in the state of New Jersey.
 With a population of 10,150 people and ten constituent neighborhoods, Marlton is the 205th largest community in New Jersey.

-Unlike some towns, Marlton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marlton are a mix of both white- and blue-collar jobs.
+Marlton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marlton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marlton who work in office and administrative support (13.75%), management occupations (10.52%), and sales jobs (8.77%).
+There are especially a lot of people living in Marlton who work in office and administrative support (12.85%), management occupations (11.45%), and sales jobs (8.21%).

 Also of interest is that Marlton has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Marlton in 2018 was $40,395, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $161,580 for a family of four.

 Marlton is a somewhat ethnically-diverse town.
 The people who call Marlton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlton residents report their race to be White, followed by Asian.
-Important ancestries of people in Marlton include Irish, Italian, German, English, and Polish.
+Important ancestries of people in Marlton include Irish, Italian, German, Polish, and English.